magicmonkey/lifxjs/Protocol.md

 After receiving this packet, I open a TCP connection to the originator on TCP port 56700 for subsequent communication.

-## Registration

-An unconfigured bulb will listen at 172.16.0.1 and act as an access point, hosting a secure network with the name "LIFX Bulb" and password of 'lifx1234'.

-Configuration of a bulb involves connecting to the bulb's hosted network and sending a "set access point" message to the bulb.
-This message contains the information it needs to join your existing wireless network infrastructure (such as SSID and password).
-Networks using WEP security are not supported.

-After receipt of the message, the bulb will shut down the hosted network and attempt connection to the existing wireless network infrastructure.

-The "get access point" message can be used to enumerate wireless access points visible by the bulb.

 ### Packet type 0x131 - Set Access Point